sysflow-telemetry/upolicycraft/README.md

 All Docker Images for the Evaluation are contained in:

-    experiments/redhat/fork
-    experiments/redhat/echo
-    experiments/redhat/nginx
+    experiments/ubuntu/

 uIDS Workflow
 =============

-The uids-util docker image handles disassembling and inspecting docker images, the following commands allow you to inspect a container so that micro-execution can run the binary in a separate container.
+The uids-util docker image handles disassembling and inspecting docker images, the following commands allow you to inspect a container so that micro execution can run the binary in a separate container.

 Save an image: